You've been using the wrong map for your self-development journey.

 2. Integrating Shadow Aspects Through Wings and Arrows

-Contemporary shadow work – the integration of disowned aspects of self – aligns perfectly with the Enneagram’s connecting lines and wing points.
+Shadow work – the integration of disowned aspects of self – aligns with the Enneagram’s connecting lines and wing points.

 Your “wing” types (the numbers adjacent to yours) represent qualities you have partial access to but may not fully embody.
 Your “arrows” (the types you move toward in stress and growth) reveal aspects of yourself that emerge under different conditions.